Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Discover the best shipwrecks around Isla Mujeres — from diving legendary naval vessels to shallow reef-covered ruins perfect for snorkelers.

-Isla Mujeres is more than white-sand beaches and turquoise waters — it’s a wreck diver’s hidden paradise.
-Beneath the surface lies a collection of sunken stories: towering navy gunboats, haunting freighters, artistic artificial reefs, and mysterious local wrecks claimed by coral and time.
-Whether you're an experienced diver craving deep adventure or a snorkeler seeking calm, colourful sites, the island’s “Wreck Trek” offers something for every ocean lover.
+Isla Mujeres is more than white-sand beaches and turquoise waters.
+It’s a wreck diver’s hidden paradise.
+Beneath the surface lies a collection of sunken stories.
+You will find towering navy gunboats, haunting freighters, and artistic artificial reefs.
+Also, there are mysterious local wrecks claimed by coral and time.
+Whether you're an experienced diver craving deep adventure or a snorkeler seeking calm, colorful sites, the island’s “Wreck Trek” offers something for every ocean lover.

-Join us as we explore the best wreck dives and snorkel spots Isla Mujeres has to offer — including site history, marine life highlights, dive conditions, and insider tips from the Pocna Dive Center team.
+Join us as we explore the best wreck dives and snorkel spots Isla Mujeres has to offer.
+We will discuss site history, marine life highlights, dive conditions, and insider tips from the Pocna Dive Center team.

 1. C-58 - General Anaya (Patrol Boat)